JKurzer/bristlecone/README.md

 - This negotiation process should include both authentication and authorization before symmetric key issuance.
 - This negotiation process should transmit the port and schema mapping for the Bristlecone datagrams expected to be used.
 - This negotiation process should ensure schema compatibility.
+- Bristlecone is not intended to be used in a direct peer-to-peer capacity, as revealing client IP addresses to other clients is strongly advised against.

+Using symmetric encryption as a token of successful authentication and authorization means that packets which do not decrypt successfully can be rejected with no knowledge dependencies by edge nodes.
+Further, by allocating the same symmetric key to all clients that, for example, share a lobby in a multiplayer game, attestation of session membership is provided by the IP-Key pair.
+Only a compromise of both a valid IP and a live key can successfully allow a DoS to pass the edge, while clients in the same lobby can transparently decrypt packets from one another, allowing sophisticated edge reflection schemes.